KemanGstl/European-Cities-Climate-Variable-Analysis/README.md

-# European Cities Climate Variable Analysis
+# European Cities Climate Variables Analysis
 This document outlines the process of analysing various aspects of four European Cities.
 The goal is to better understand how the climate changed during a specific time period.